nushoRaat/nushoRaat/README.md

 - 👋 Hi, I’m Nushrat Jahan
-- 👀 I’m interested in software development and also graphics designing.
+- 👀 I’m interested in software Development , Game Development and AI.
-- 🌱 I’m currently learning Python and React
+- 🌱 I’m currently working as a Game Developer
-- 💞️ I’m looking to collaborate on android/ios apps
+- 💞️ I’m looking to collaborate on indie games and android/ios apps

 <!---